This program is postponed until 2022. Please call Recreation & Culture at 905-356-7521 ext. 3341 for updates.

 Ultimately, the purpose of the Niagara Falls Schools In Bloom program is to educate, cultivate and participate: Educating students about the exciting world of horticulture, cultivating not only gardens but friendships as well and participating in the improvement of our school environments and our community as a whole.
 For the most part, projects are student driven.
 As a result, students develop a sense of pride and ownership for their school and work.
 At the same time, they are taught responsibility, perseverance, teamwork and respect for the environment; skills which are truly essential to their personal and professional development.
-Presently, the Niagara Falls Schools In Bloom program involves Niagara Falls high schools and elementary schools who have committed to the project.
+Presently, the Niagara Falls Schools In Bloom program involves Niagara Falls elementary schools who have committed to the project.

 How does it work?

-The next step is to establish a team made up of students and volunteers to help design your project, coordinate donation pick-ups and establish planting days.
-Your assigned Schools-In-Bloom Committee Volunteer Liaison will be available for you to ask questions along the way.
-The idea is to have your project (or phase) completed by early June.
-This is when the Committee will come to your school for a short visit to see what you have accomplished.
-All participating schools will be recognized at a special Schools In Bloom Ceremony at the Niagara Parks Commission School of Horticulture the week after the school visits.
+The next step is to establish a team made up of students and volunteers to help with your project.
+Your assigned Schools In Bloom Committee Volunteer Liaison will be available for you to ask questions along the way.
+The idea is to have your project completed by early June.
+The Committee will come to your school in September for a short visit to see what you have accomplished.